Powys County Council: Leadership

 The leaders of the council since 2002 (formally called the chairman of the board prior to 2011) have been:

-Current composition

-The most recent election was in May 2022, which saw the Liberal Democrats emerge as the largest group followed by independents.
-A Liberal Democrat and Labour coalition formed, taking over the leadership of the council from the Independent and Conservative coalition which had led the council since 2017.
+Composition

+Following the 2022 election and subsequent by-elections and changes of allegiance up to July 2025, the composition of the council was:

+Of the independent councillors, thirteen form the 'Powys Independents' group and the other two are not affiliated to any group.
 The next election is due in 2027.

-Council elections
+Elections

 Elections are held every five years.
 Since the last ward boundary changes in 2022, 68 councillors have been elected from 60 wards.
 Prior to 2012, elections were generally held every four years.

 Party with the most elected councillors in bold.
 Coalition agreements in Notes column.